oracle/weblogic-azure/README.md

 ### WLS on AKS

+The offer provisions the following Azure resources and an Oracle WebLogic Server Enterprise Edition with a domain, the Administration Server and a dynamic cluster set up.

+* The offer includes the choice of the following Oracle WebLogic Server container images
+    * Images from Oracle Container Registry
+        * General WebLogic Server Images from Oracle Container Registry
+            * The **14.1.1.0-8** image, namely **14c on JDK 8 and Oracle Linux 7** has WLS 14.1.1.0 and JDK 8 on Oracle Linux 7.
+            * The **14.1.1.0-11** image, namely **14c on JDK 11 and Oracle Linux 7** has WLS 14.1.1.0 and JDK 11 on Oracle Linux 7.
+            * The **14.1.1.0-8-ol8** image, namely **14c on JDK 8 and Oracle Linux 8** has WLS 14.1.1.0 and JDK 8 on Oracle Linux 8.
+            * The **14.1.1.0-11-ol8** image, namely **14c on JDK 11 and Oracle Linux 8** has WLS 14.1.1.0 and JDK 11 on Oracle Linux 8.
+            * The **12.2.1.4** image, namely **12cR2 (12.2.1.4) on JDK 8 on Oracle Linux 7** has WLS 12.2.1.4 and JDK 8 on Oracle Linux 7.
+            * The **12.2.1.4-ol8** image, namely **12cR2 (12.2.1.4) on JDK 8 on Oracle Linux 8** has WLS 12.2.1.4 and JDK 8 on Oracle Linux 8.
+            * The **12.2.1.3** image, namely **12cR2 (12.2.1.3) on JDK 8 on Oracle Linux 7** has WLS 12.2.1.3 and JDK 8 on Oracle Linux 7.
+            * The **12.2.1.3-ol8** image, namely **12cR2 (12.2.1.3) on JDK 8 on Oracle Linux 8** has WLS 12.2.1.3 and JDK 8 on Oracle Linux 8.
+        * Patched WebLogic Server Images from Oracle Container Registry
+            * The **14.1.1.0-8** image, namely **14c on JDK 8 and Oracle Linux 7** has WLS 14.1.1.0 and JDK 8 on Oracle Linux 7.
+            * The **14.1.1.0-11** image, namely **14c on JDK 11 and Oracle Linux 7** has WLS 14.1.1.0 and JDK 11 on Oracle Linux 7.
+            * The **14.1.1.0-8-ol8** image, namely **14c on JDK 8 and Oracle Linux 8** has WLS 14.1.1.0 and JDK 8 on Oracle Linux 8.
+            * The **14.1.1.0-11-ol8** image, namely **14c on JDK 11 and Oracle Linux 8** has WLS 14.1.1.0 and JDK 11 on Oracle Linux 8.
+            * The **12.2.1.4** image, namely **12cR2 (12.2.1.4) on JDK 8 on Oracle Linux 7** has WLS 12.2.1.4 and JDK 8 on Oracle Linux 7.
+            * The **12.2.1.4-ol8** image, namely **12cR2 (12.2.1.4) on JDK 8 on Oracle Linux 8** has WLS 12.2.1.4 and JDK 8 on Oracle Linux 8.
+            * The **12.2.1.3** image, namely **12cR2 (12.2.1.3) on JDK 8 on Oracle Linux 7** has WLS 12.2.1.3 and JDK 8 on Oracle Linux 7.
+            * The **12.2.1.3-ol8** image, namely **12cR2 (12.2.1.3) on JDK 8 on Oracle Linux 8** has WLS 12.2.1.3 and JDK 8 on Oracle Linux 8.
+        * Others images.
+You can specify a docker image tag that is available from Oracle Container Registry.
+    * Images from your own Azure Container Registry.
+* Computing resources
+    * Azure Kubernetes cluster with the following configurations:
+        * Choice of Node count.
+        * Choice of Node size.
+        * Network plugin: Azure CNI.
+        * You can also bring your own AKS cluster
+    * An Azure Container Registry.
+You can also bring your own container registry.
+The registry is used to store the WLS and application image.
+* Network resources
+    * A virtual network and a subnet.
+You can also select to bring your own virtual network.
+    * A Public IP address assigned to the managed load balancer if you select to use load balancer service to expose the Administration Server.
+    * A Public IP address assigned to the managed load balancer if you select to use load balancer service to expose the WLS cluster.
+    * A public IP assigned to Application Gateway if you select to enable Application Gateway.
+    * A public DNS Zone if user selects to enable custom DNS and create a new DNS zone.
+You can also bring your own DNS Zone.
+    * A records (Alias record to IPV4 address) to the Load Balancer service if you select to use Azure Load Balancer service to expose the WLS cluster.
+    * A CNAME record to the application gateway if you select to enable custom DNS and enable Azure Application Gateway.
+* Load Balancer
+    * An Azure Application Gateway if you select to enable it.
+You can upload TLS/SSL certificate or use the certificates stored in a key vault.
+Otherwise, assign a self-signed certificate to the application gateway.
+    * Load balancer services if you select to enable it.
+* Storage resources
+    * An Azure Storage Account and a file share named `weblogic` if you select to create Persistent Volume using Azure File share service.
+The mount point is `/shared`.
+* Monitoring resources
+    * Azure Container Insights and workspace for it if you select to enable Container insights.
+* Security
+    * An Azure Key Vault will be created for the following scenarios:
+        * Select to upload certificates for WLS.
+        * Select to upload certificates for Application Gateway.
+        * Select to enable Application Gateway with self-signed certificate.
+* Key software components
+    * Oracle WebLogic Server Enterprise Edition.
+The version is consistent with the selected base image, e.g., if you select **12cR2 (12.2.1.3) on JDK 8 on Oracle Linux 7**, the version is 12.2.1.3.0.
+The `ORACLE_HOME` is `/u01/oracle`.
+    * Oracle JDK.
+The version is consistent with the selected base image, e.g., if a user selects **12cR2 (12.2.1.3) on JDK 8 on Oracle Linux 7**, the version is JDK 8.
+The `JAVA_HOME` is `/u01/jdk`.
+    * A WLS domain with the Administration Server up configured based on the provided Administrator user name and credentials.
+The default domain name is `sample-domain1`, the domain path is `/u01/domains/sample-domain1/`.
+    * A dynamic cluster with Managed Servers running.
+The number of Managed Servers is specified by **Number of WebLogic Managed Server replicas**, and cluster size is specified by **Maximum dynamic cluster size**.
+    * TLS/SSL termination if you select to configure WebLogic Administration Console on HTTPS (Secure) port, with your own TLS/SSL certificate.
+The offer sets up the Administration Server with the provided identity key store and trust key store.
+The user also can upload the key stores directly or use key stores from Azure Key Vault.
+You have to configure the Custom DNS to make the HTTPS URL accessible.
+* Database connectivity
+    * The offer provides database connectivity using username/password or Azure passwordless database access.
+    * Password connections to exiting Azure database for PostgreSQL, Oracle database, Azure SQL and MySQL.
+You can create data source connectivity to the database using connection string, database user name and password.
+        * For PostgreSQL and Azure SQL, the JDBC driver is stored in `/u01/domains/sample-domain1/wlsdeploy/externalJDBCLibraries` and loaded from **PRE_CLASSPATH**.
+        * For MySQL, the offer upgrades the built-in [Oracle WebLogic Server MySQL driver](https://aka.ms/wls-jdbc-drivers) with recent [MySQL Connector Java driver](https://mvnrepository.com/artifact/mysql/mysql-connector-java).
+The MySQL Connector Java driver is stored in `/u01/domains/sample-domain1/wlsdeploy/externalJDBCLibraries` and loaded from **PRE_CLASSPATH**.
+    * Passwordless connections to Azure database for PostgreSQL and MySQL.
+Passwordless connection requires PostgreSQL or MySQL instance with Azure Managed Identity connection enabled.
+The offer downloads [Azure Identity Extension Libraries](https://azuresdkdocs.blob.core.windows.net/$web/java/azure-identity-extensions/1.0.0/index.html) to `/u01/domains/sample-domain1/wlsdeploy/classpathLibraries` and loads them to the WLS runtime by setting **PRE_CLASSPATH** and **CLASS_PATH**.
+The offer also deploys [Azure Active Directory pod-managed identities](https://learn.microsoft.com/azure/aks/use-azure-ad-pod-identity) in Azure Kubernetes Service and grants required roles to enable the AKS to access the database via identity.
+* Access URLs
+    * If you select to enable Application Gateway Ingress Controller:
+        * Access the cluster:
+            * The HTTP URLs is `http://<app-gateway-hostname>/<app-context-path>/`.
+            * If you enable Application Gateway with signed certificate and enable custom DNS, the HTTPS URLs is `https://<application-label>.<dns-zone-name>/<app-context-path>/`.
+            * If you enable Application Gateway with self-signed certificate, the HTTPS URLs is `https://<app-gateway-hostname>/<app-context-path>/`.
+        * Access the Administration Server:
+            * If you select to create ingress for the Administration Server, the HTTP URL is `http://<app-gateway-hostname>/console/`.
+            * If you select to create ingress for the Administration Server, enable Application Gateway with self-signed certificate and enable custom DNS, the HTTPs URL is `https://<admin-label>.<dns-zone-name>/console/`.
+    * If you select to enable Azure Load Balancer Service:
+        * Access the cluster:
+            * Configure the service name and port.
+            * The HTTP URLs is `http://<load-balancer-public-ip-for-cluster>:<port>/<app-context-path>/`.
+            * If you enable WLS TLS/SSL termination and enable custom DNS, the HTTPS URLs is `https://<application-label>.<dns-zone-name>:<port>/<app-context-path>/`.
+        * Access the Administration Server:
+            * Configure the service name and port.
+            * The HTTP URL to access the Administration Server is `http://<load-balancer-public-ip-for-admin-server>:<port>/console/`.
+            * If you enable WLS TLS/SSL termination and enable custom DNS, the HTTPs URL is `https://<admin-label>.<dns-zone-name>:<port>/console/`.
 ## Examples

 To get details of how to run Oracle WebLogic Server on Azure Virtual Machines refer to the blog [WebLogic on Azure Virtual Machines Major Release Now Available](https://blogs.oracle.com/weblogicserver/weblogic-on-azure-virtual-machines-major-release-now-available).